How to Create the Best Labels and Packaging Using Color Psychology [Infographic]

 You don't have to rely on your design to make your label something special.
 There's a world of options out there — labels are available in a variety of different colors and materials, too.

 Consider how a full-color label can help increase the perceived worth of your product and the influence of these different materials.
-For some basic uses and associations of uniquely colored label papers, we've got you (and your products) covered.
+For some basic uses and associations of uniquely colored label paper, we've got you (and your products) covered.

 When white is added to a pure color, the result is a lighter and paler version.
 While these pastels aren't as intense as their predecessor, they serve a uniquely different purpose.
 Pastel colors evoke openness and lightheartedness, as well as come across as soothing.
 They are also often associated with femininity and springtime.